aboelkassem/graphql-dotnet/README.md

 # graphql-dotnet
-Sample for building grphql endpoints using APS.NET Core
+Sample for building GraphQL endpoints using APS.NET Core